2008-09: Tom Nilsson played for the Hanvikens SK youth club and appeared in five games with AIK’s U-16 team – with no points and 4 PMs.

 2011-12: Nilsson skated in 44 of 52 games for eighth-place Mora IK in Sweden’s AllSvenskan (second league).
 He scored 4 goals with 6 assists and was plus-ten with 45 penalty minutes.
 Nilsson played in 12 games with Mora’s U20 team, including 2 playoff games and had three assists.
 He represented Sweden in 10 international matches at the U19 and U20 levels but did not play in any world championship tournaments.

 Nilsson is a throwback, heavy body-checking, defensive defenseman who draws the ire of his opponents with his sometimes borderline legal, antagonistic play.
 Some scouts see elements of long-time NHL defenseman Ulf Samuelsson in his approach to the game, but he has not yet demonstrated the offensive elements and instincts that Samuelsson had.
-A right-handed shooting defenseman (somewhat rare among Europeans), Nilsson has a decent shot.
+A right-handed shooting defenseman (somewhat rare among Europeans), Nilsson has a solid shot from the point.

 Nilsson will make his Swedish Hockey League (SHL) debut in 2013-14 as a member of Folunda.
 He is expected to join the Toronto Marlies in 2014-15.
 He has a contract in place with Frolunda until 2015-16 should the Maple Leafs decide to leave him in Sweden to develop.